 Ph.D. in Food Science

 The Ph.D. program in Food Science is a multidisciplinary program consisting of Food Chemistry, Food Processing and Engineering, and Food Microbiology and Safety.
-Students are encouraged to obtain a breadth of food science knowledge by taking courses in all program areas with the majority of courses stressing one of the three areas of emphasis.
+Students are expected to obtain a breadth of food science knowledge by taking courses in all program areas with the majority of courses stressing one of the three areas of emphasis.

-The course credit requirement is a minimm of 60 beyond the M.S. degree or 90 beyond the Bachelors degree.
+The course credit requirement is a minimum of 60 beyond the M.S. degree or 90 beyond the Bachelors degree.
 For students entering the doctoral program with an M.S. degree, the credit requirement for coursework is a minimum of 15 selected from the list below, and the remaining credits may be gained through Research.
-Entering students without all pre-requisites may be required to complete certain courses without credit towards their degree.
+Entering students without all pre-requisites may be required to complete certain undergraduate courses without credit towards their degree.

 The following is a partial list of Food Science graduate course offerings:

 - FOS 5205 – Current Issues in Food Safety

 - FOS 5225C – Principles of Food Microbiology

 - FOS 5561C – Citrus Processing Technology

 - FOS 5732 – Current Issues in Food Regulation